SrParavel/health-profile/README.md

 			<table>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-api/main.py'>main.py</a></b></td>
-				<td>- Implements a FastAPI server for predicting heart disease risk based on user input<br>- Loads a pre-trained model and input columns, processes user data, and generates a risk prediction along with a detailed report<br>- The server provides endpoints for home and prediction, handling exceptions gracefully.</td>
+				<td>- The code in risk-api/main.py serves as a FastAPI endpoint for predicting heart disease risk based on user input<br>- It loads a pre-trained model, processes input data, and returns the risk probability along with a health report<br>- This endpoint enhances the project's functionality by providing real-time risk assessment for users.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-api/dockerfile'>dockerfile</a></b></td>
-				<td>- Facilitates building and running a Python web application within a Docker container<br>- Installs necessary dependencies, sets up the working directory, copies project files, exposes the application on port 8000, and specifies the command to start the web server<br>- This Dockerfile streamlines the deployment process for the risk-api project.</td>
+				<td>- Facilitates building and running the risk-api service within a Docker container<br>- Sets up the necessary environment, installs dependencies, and configures the service to run on port 8000 using Uvicorn<br>- This Dockerfile streamlines the deployment process for the risk-api service in the project architecture.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-api/requirements.txt'>requirements.txt</a></b></td>
-				<td>- Facilitates dependency management by listing required packages with specific versions<br>- Supports seamless integration of essential libraries for the project's functionality and ensures compatibility across the codebase.</td>
+				<td>- Facilitates dependency management by specifying required packages and versions in the project<br>- This file ensures compatibility and stability across the codebase by listing essential libraries and their versions for seamless integration and execution.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-api/test.http'>test.http</a></b></td>
-				<td>- Enables prediction testing for heart attack risk based on various health factors<br>- Initiates a POST request to the prediction endpoint with specific health data inputs<br>- Supports evaluating heart attack risk using a structured JSON payload<br>- This functionality aids in assessing potential heart attack risks for individuals within the system.</td>
+				<td>- Facilitates heart attack risk prediction by sending a POST request with specific health data to the server<br>- The test is designed to evaluate the likelihood of a heart attack based on various health factors provided in the request payload.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-api/reporter.py'>reporter.py</a></b></td>
-				<td>- Generate custom health reports for patients based on provided data and risk probability<br>- Utilizes OpenAI's GPT-4.1-mini model to create empathetic and professional reports in JSON format.</td>
+				<td>- Generate custom health reports for patients based on provided data and risk probability using OpenAI's GPT-4.1-mini model<br>- The function leverages natural language processing to create empathetic and professional reports in JSON format, enhancing the healthcare service provided by the system.</td>
 			</tr>
 			</table>
 			<details>